W5DMH/commstatone/Readme.md

  <b>Type : cd commstatone <br>
   Type : python install.py </b> (or use : python3 install.py  if necessary) <br>
  You should get your settings popup, complete the settings then :<br>
- <b>Type : python commstatx.py    or    python3 commstatx.py (if your system requires python3)
+ <b>Type : python commstat.py    or    python3 commstat.py (if your system requires python3) <b> NOT commstatx.py this has changed to commstat.py</b>

 <br>
  <br>